LorenDavie/booksearch/README.md

 4. Source the environment: `source env/bin/activate`

+5. Install requirements: `pip install -r requirements.txt`

-5. Make a file called `local.sh` and make it executable.
+6. Make a file called `local.sh` and make it executable.
 The contents of the file should look like this:

 ```
 #!/usr/bin/env bash